Piyush Pandey(1955-2025) : The man who made india fall in love with ads

 Piyush Pandey Made India Fall in Love with Ads

-Iconic Campaigns That Defined Generations
+Iconic Campaigns

-Asian Paints – “Har Ghar Kuch Kehta Hai”: Every home told a story through color and emotion.
+• Asian Paints – “Har Ghar Kuch Kehta Hai” Every home told a story through color and emotion.

-VodafonePug and ZooZoos Campaigns: Endearing characters that charmed the nation.
+• VodafonePug and ZooZoos Campaigns, endearing characters that charmed the nation.

-Political Campaign – “Ab Ki Baar Modi Sarkar”: Iconic political tagline in 2014.
+• Political Campaign – “Ab Ki Baar Modi Sarkar” the iconic political tagline in 2014 for BJP.

 Piyush Pandey’s genius lay in making ads feel human – humor, warmth and emotion always at the center.